raspberrypi/documentation/configuration/config-txt/memory.md

 | 512MB     | `384`                         |
 | 1GB or greater | `512`                    |

 The minimum value is `16`, however this disables certain GPU features.
-You should set `gpu_mem` to the lowest possible value for best performance.
+You should set `gpu_mem` to the lowest possible value to ensure best performance.
 If a particular graphics feature is not working correctly, try increasing the value of `gpu_mem`, being mindful of the recommendations in the above table.
 It is possible to set `gpu_mem` to larger values, however this can cause problems for the operating system so should generally be avoided.

 On the Raspberry Pi 4 the 3D component of the GPU has its own memory management unit (MMU), and does not use memory from the `gpu_mem` allocation.
 Instead memory is allocated dynamically by the operating system.